 From a personal standpoint, I feel better (maybe it’s just psychosomatic) when I remember to drink decent amounts of water per day.
 I feel hydrated and find that I can push just a little harder in the gym.
 If I don’t drink enough, I find myself sluggish and tired throughout the day and evening.

-According to “Dr. Howard Flaks, a bariatric (obesity) specialist in Beverly Hills, California, says, ‘By not drinking enough water, many people incur excess body fat, poor muscle tone and size, decreased digestive efficiency and organ function, increased toxicity in the body, joint and muscle soreness and water retention.’”
-Coming from someone who sees obese patients all day long, that’s reason enough to get my water in!
+According to “Dr. Howard Flaks, a bariatric (obesity) specialist in Beverly Hills, California, says, ‘By not drinking enough water, many people incur excess body fat, poor muscle tone, and size, decreased digestive efficiency and organ function, increased toxicity in the body, joint and muscle soreness and water retention.’”

 Water during Exercise… Will I Increase my Fitness Level just by Drinking Water?